syncfusion-content/wpf-docs/wpf/Diagram/Interaction/Tooltip.md

 # Tooltip in WPF Diagram (SfDiagram)

 In Graphical User Interface (GUI), the tooltip is a message that is displayed when mouse hovers over an element.
-In SfDiagram, Tooltip is used to provide information about the position, size, and rotation angle while dragging, resizing and rotating the diagram elements.
+In SfDiagram, Tooltip is used to provide information about the position, size, and rotation angle while dragging, resizing, and rotating the diagram elements.

 ## Static Tooltip